Rivers of America (Disney): History

 Rivers of America existed since the opening of Disneyland on July 17, 1955, beginning with the Mark Twain Riverboat.
 However, the island that the river surrounds was bare.
 The Mike Fink Keel Boats opened in December of that year.
 A dry dock area for refurbishments has also been included since opening day.

-In 1956, Indian War Canoes (now Davy Crockett Explorer Canoes), as well as the Tom Sawyer Island area on the center island that is accessible by raft, were opened.
+In 1956, Indian War Canoes (now Davy Crockett's Explorer Canoes), as well as the Tom Sawyer Island area on the center island that is accessible by raft, were opened.
 The Sailing Ship Columbia was introduced in 1958.
 The nighttime show Fantasmic! began showing on the river on May 13, 1992.
 The Mike Fink Keel Boats closed in 1997.

 In September 2015, Disneyland Resort announced that Rivers of America and its attractions would temporarily close starting January 11, 2016, to prepare for Star Wars: Galaxy's Edge.
-An official Disneyland Twitter account confirmed that Rivers of America would have a new route when it reopened from construction.Rivers of America and its attractions reopened in July 2017.
+An official Disneyland Twitter account confirmed that Rivers of America would have a new route when it reopened from construction.
+Rivers of America and its attractions reopened in July 2017.